rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 ```

 The code is trying to pass `receiver` to multiple `Worker` instances.
 This
-won't work, as we recall from Chapter 16: the channel implementation provided
+won’t work, as we recall from Chapter 16: the channel implementation provided
 by Rust is multiple *producer*, single *consumer*.
 This means we can’t just
 clone the consuming end of the channel to fix this.
-Even if we could, that's
+Even if we could, that’s
-not the technique we'd want to use; we want to distribute the jobs across
+not the technique we’d want to use; we want to distribute the jobs across
 threads by sharing the single `receiver` between all of the workers.

 <!-- Above - you may be able to tell I struggled to follow this explanation,